-The Company's investment property, which is being further described in notes 3.11, 4 and 12 in the financial statements, accounts for 14% of total assets as at 31 October 2020.
+The Company's investment property, which is being further described in notes 3.11, 4 and 12 in the financial statements, accounts for 16% of total assets as at 31 October 2021.

-The investment property is fair valued by a professionally qualified architect on the basis of an assessment in accordance with international valuations standards and professional practice.
-In the years when a valuation is not obtained, management verifies all major inputs to the independent valuation report, assesses any property valuation movements when compared to the previous valuation report and holds discussions with the independent valuer, as necessary.
+The investment property is fair valued by a professionally qualified architect on the basis of an assessment in accordance with international valuations standards (IVS) and best practice.
+A valuation was not obtained at 31 October 2021.
+However, management verified all major inputs to the latest independent valuation report, assessed any property valuation movements when compared to the previous valuation report and held discussions with the independent valuer, as necessary.